natassaf/NLP_project/README.md

 The data used on this project are not publicly available due to confidentiality agreement.
 It is possible though to find a detailed description on the capstone project pdf.

 ### DRMM
-The paper describing Deep Relevance Matching Model is by Guo et al. and can be found in the link below:
+The paper describing Deep Relevance Matching Model by Guo et al. can be found in the link below:

 https://dl.acm.org/citation.cfm?id=2983769